bkleinen/bkleinen.github.io/classes/ss2020/info2/labs/index.md

 * A pdf with your report
 * A zip folder with your code

+Only one team member should upload the report.
+If team members upload different reports, I'll chose one at random to review.

 ### Late reports
 11 of the 13 lab reports need to be handed in at or before the deadline.
 That means you can hand in 2 reports as late as you want.